shap-po/selene-modpacker/readme.md

 1. Click the extension icon in the toolbar.
 2. Click the "New modpack" button and enter a name for the modpack.
-3. Reload the ModRinth or CurseForge page and you'll see the buttons to add mods to your modpack.
+3. Reload the Modrinth or CurseForge page and you'll see the buttons to add mods to your modpack.
 4. Click the buttons to add mods to your modpack.
 5. Select version and a modloader.
 6. Click "Download" to download the modpack.
 Or "Export" to share the modpack with friends (If you have ones).